ALavault/alavault.github.io/_posts/2020-06-30-writing_tuto_1_basics.md

 > Did you buy the groceries ?
 > No, I didn't.
-> And did you wash your hands ?
+> At least, did you wash your hands ?
 > Yes, I did.

 While not being the most interesting dialogue.
 And you can have several voices as well (J.S.
 Bach was quite good at that).